-RSSAC also recognizes that measurement of some metrics are out of scope.
+The RSSAC also recognizes that measurement of some values are out of scope.
 Specifically, the goal of this document is not to answer a wider set of research questions.
-Although some of the current metrics may be used in research, the timescale to review and the deployment of new metrics through the RSSAC approval process seems to be a poor match for supporting research in general.
+Although some of the current measurements may be used in research, the timescale to review and the deployment of new measurements through the RSSAC approval process seems to be a poor match for supporting research in general.
 Additionally, more suitable alternatives to support DNS research exist.